-In 2006, the European Parliament and the Council of Europe defined eight key competences for lifelong learning.
+The European Parliament and the Council of the European Union defined in 2006, reviewed in 2018, eight key competences for lifelong learning.

 Within the European Union, various countries such as Finland, the United Kingdom and Belgium have reformed their curricula in order to develop interdisciplinary approaches and promote the mastery of transversal skills.
 In this vein, the 2016 school year in France will see the implementation of interdisciplinary practical teaching in secondary schools.